 The hero embarks on a quest because he has asked a question.
 In fact, he has decided that the meaning of life is to ask a question, and the question is, “What is the meaning of life?”
 Gradually it dawns on the hero that the answer to the question is not simply a formula or a phrase.
 It is not even a dictum or a doctrine.
 It is more than rules and regulations and rubrics.
 The answer to the question is to go on a quest.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 This essay is adapted from a chapter in Fr.
 Longenecker’s latest book, The Romance of Religion—Fighting for Goodness, Truth and Beauty.
 Published by Thomas Nelson.